ayantika-khanra/ayantika-khanra.github.io/content/project/Instacart_dataset_market_basket/index.md

 The network plot shows a strong cluster around produce, with the following notable association rules:
 - `fresh herbs → fresh vegetables` shows a high-confidence, high-lift relationship
-- `fresh vegetables ↔ fresh fruit ↔ and packaged vegetables & fruits` form a triangle with strong bidirectional associations.
+- `fresh vegetables ⟷ fresh fruit ⟷ and packaged vegetables & fruits` form a triangle with strong bidirectional associations.
-- Similarly, `milk, packaged cheese, and yoghurt` form another triangle, with strong bidirectional associations.
+- Similarly, `milk ⟷ packaged cheese ⟷ and yoghurt` form another triangle, with strong bidirectional associations.

 #### 5. Bubble heatmap layout to visualize all aisle to aisle relationships

-pp

 Here I visualize aisle-to-aisle connections, encoding **lift** and **confidence** for each pair of aisles.
 We focus on the top 40 aisles with the highest support in orders.